clockworklabs/spacetime-docs/docs/modules/rust/quickstart.md

 You've just set up your first database in SpacetimeDB!
 The next step would be to create a client module that interacts with this module.
 You can use any of SpacetimDB's supported client languages to do this.
 Take a look at the quickstart guide for your client language of choice: [Rust](/docs/sdks/rust/quickstart), [C#](/docs/sdks/c-sharp/quickstart), or [TypeScript](/docs/sdks/typescript/quickstart).

-If you are planning to use SpacetimeDB with the Unity game engine, you can skip right to the [Unity Comprehensive Tutorial](/docs/unity/part-1) or check out our example game, [BitcraftMini](/docs/unity/part-3).
+If you are planning to use SpacetimeDB with the Unity game engine, you can skip right to the [Unity Comprehensive Tutorial](/docs/unity/part-1).